cocconat/Dynamic_graph/README.md

         self.__Matrix= np.zeros(shape=dim)
         self.__Graph= nx.DiGraph()
         self.__Dim = dim
+    #    dim is a 3-tuple (i,h,j)

         self.__Position=0
     def casualfill(dim)
-    #-- generate a graph from a random matrix
+    # generate a graph from a random matrix
     def setmatrix(MAT)
-    #-- generate a graph from a np.array of dimension 3 (dim is MAT.shape)
+    # generate a graph from a np.array of dimension 3 (dim is MAT.shape)
     def move (plane)
-    #-- extract a node among neighbors() then change __Position to the new node, the variable "plane" set on which layer of the 3d matrix your acting the dynamic.
+    # extract a node among neighbors() then change self.__Position to the new node, the variable "plane" set on which layer of the 3d matrix the weight is choosed.